HectorVilas/odin-tic-tac-toe/README.md

 - ✔️marks can only be placed at empty spaces
 - ✔️each play, the win condition checks the board
 - - ✔️3 marks of the same player must form an horizontal, vertical or diagonal line
-- - ❌if there's a line, the game ends, the player that made the line wins
+- - ✔️if there's a line, the game ends, the player that made the line wins
 - - ✔️when another game starts, first play is for the player that lost
 - - ❓on a tie, the starting player is chosen at random